narcisabadea/LearningLeague-Hipo-DevHack-Hackathon/README.md

 * As a teacher the user will have access to all of the app content
 * As a student the user will have access only on what the teacher shares with him
 * On the homepage the user will have the following options:
- 1. search or upload documents
+ 1. search for uploaded documents
- 2. chat with each other
+ 2. upload documents
  3. enter a classroom
  4. view courses documentation
  5. take tests